scalawithcats/scala-with-cats/src/pages/functors/index.md

 # Functors

-In this chapter we will investigate **functors**, which are an abstraction that allows us to represent sequences of operations within a context such as a `List`, an `Option`, or any one of a thousand other possibilities.
+In this chapter we will investigate **functors**, an abstraction that allows us to represent sequences of operations within a context such as a `List`, an `Option`, or any one of a thousand other possibilities.